about

 • Assessment Design: SMEs lay out the test content and determine the program's experience criteria.

-• Item review: SMEs review and approve exam content.
+• Item Review: SMEs review and approve exam content.

 Back to FAQ Menu